mergestat/docs/blog/2022-10-28-announcing-the-sql-query-interface/index.md

 - Basic charting and data visualization
 - Query execution history

-It's important to note that **as always, the MergeStat PostgreSQL database can be connected to directly** by BI tools, desktop SQL clients, or SQL drivers.
+It's important to note that **as always, the MergeStat PostgreSQL database can be connected directly to** by BI tools, desktop SQL clients, or SQL drivers.

 :::info Join our Slack